 There is some benefit in applying for a graduate scheme with PwC sooner rather than later.
-Despite increasing its number of vacancies over recent years, competition remains fierce, particularly for positions at PwC’s London office.
-Over half of PwC’s graduate roles are often secured by January.
+Despite increasing its number of vacancies over recent years, over half of PwC’s graduate roles are often secured by January.

 PwC’s graduate online application process